-- Not all staff and visitors need training in all things but they must know how to keep food safe when doing their particular job.
+- Not all staff and visitors need training in all things but must know how to keep food safe when doing their particular job.

-- You need to train your team before you:
+- Train your team before you:

 - start making and selling food,

-- introduce or change a procedure.
+- introduce or change a procedure,

-- whenever you think you/your staff need it.
+- whenever you think your staff need it.

 - Training should include good food safety practices like:

-- hand washing and wearing clean clothing,
+- hand washing,

 - · keeping away from food when sick,

-- keeping foods separate in the food preparation area,

-- cleaning and sanitising,
+- cleaning,

 - sourcing, receiving and tracing food,

-- checking that process steps are managing risks,
+- · checking that process steps are managing risks,

 - what to do if something goes wrong.

-- Some processes and equipment used will need staff to undergo specialised training, for example, some heat treatment processes such as UHT, retorting etc.

 - You can train staff any way that works for your business.
 You could consider:

-- working under supervision,
+- work under supervision,

-- buddy training, - courses (in-house or external), - using videos, games and quizzes as training methods. - If you are a one person business you can try using online training tools, food safety courses or seek help from a consultant.
+- buddy training,

+- courses (in-house or external),

+- videos, games and quizzes can all be used as training methods too.

+• If you are a one person business you can try using online training tools, food safety courses or seek help from a consultant.